-We'll drive about 2 hours from Portland to a camp near Tillamook, Oregon late in the afternoon on the day you arrive for your trip.
+We'll drive about 2 hours from Portland to a camp near Lincoln City, Oregon late in the afternoon on the day you arrive for your trip.
+There is no public road to the camp, so a truck will transport your luggage while you hike in the final distance.
+The hike typically takes 35 - 45 minutes, so wear comfortable shoes or boots.
 Each day you'll enjoy hikes, learn natural history, and may have the chance to explore tide pools, especially when the tides are in the minus range.
-The trails we'll be hiking are rated easy to moderate, with more strenuous trails and longer mileage as options for people who'd like the challenge.
+The trails we'll be hiking are rated moderate, with more strenuous trails and longer mileage as options for people who'd like the challenge.
 The group expects to hike about 3 to 6 miles a day, often on the beaches of the Pacific Ocean, wearing daypacks.
 Perhaps not everyone in the group will want to hike at the same speed, so we'll do what is best for the group when it comes to routes.

-The camp we stay at features bathrooms with hot showers and flush toilets, and cabin-style accommodations with bunk beds.
+The camp we stay at features rustic cabins with bunk beds and bathrooms with flush toilets.
 Gender-neutral bathroom facilities are available.
-There is a lake on site, and you may choose to go swimming while the lifeguard is on duty (no swimming is allowed in the ocean, it is too dangerous at this location, and too cold anyway).
+The main lodge of the camp is great, with a commercial kitchen where group meals will be served.
 During the day you will have the chance to connect with other new students in your small group, and in the evening, you will get to know even more new students, since other New Student Trips (NSTs) stay at the same camp.
-After a day exploring, we'll have plenty of time in the evenings to hang out, get to know each other, and cook s'mores over a campfire.
+After a day exploring, we'll have plenty of time in the evenings to hang out, get to know each other, and participate in some fun games and activities.